 In other cases, the pressure could come from a cyst, tumor, or cluster of malformed blood vessels.
 It may also be related to multiple sclerosis or due to an injury or surgical damage.
 These cases are called secondary trigeminal neuralgia.
 Nobody is sure why some people develop trigeminal neuralgia and not others.
 However, it is more prevalent in women and those over 50 years of age.

 Trigeminal Neuralgia Triggers

 Even the slightest movement or touch can trigger an episode of trigeminal neuralgia.
-However, in some cases, the symptoms of trigeminal neuralgia can flare up without any obvious trigger.
+However, in some cases, the symptoms of trigeminal neuralgia can flare up without any apparent cause.

 Some common triggers include:

 - Brushing the teeth

 - Vibrations, including walking or traveling by car

 Although it is impossible to avoid all of these triggers, patients can help themselves in some situations.
 Some find that wrapping a scarf around their face and avoiding drafts provide some relief.
 Drinking through a straw and liquidizing meals are also options, although they are not always practical.

 Regular painkillers have little effect on trigeminal neuralgia.
 Therefore, most doctors prescribe anticonvulsant drugs to help manage the condition.
 Although these medications are designed to treat epilepsy, they have the effect of slowing down nerve signals and relieving pain.